 Well respected in the profession, Dr. Lim has worked with the San Jose Sharks, providing eye care during their annual physical exams in the beginning of the season.
 He has served on the National Hoya Visioncare Practitioners Advisory Panel, has participated in panel discussions with other doctors on wavefront technology in eye care and the iZon High Definition Lens at the International Vision Expo West in Las Vegas (one of the largest meetings of optometrist in the country) and lectured to local optometrists on the effects of eye fatigue while using the computer and how it is treated.
 He has been a guest speaker at the American Optometric Student Association Western Regional Conference at UC Berkeley and the Illinois College of Optometry.

 The doctor is involved in mission projects to Thailand with his church and has participated in Project Homeless Connect in San Francisco, where he has provided vision care to the homeless.
-He has also written articles on his experiences in Thailand, as well as helping the homeless, which were published in the CA Optometric Association Journal, the Primary EyeCare Network Newsletter and the Illinois College of Optometry Alumni Newsletter.
+He has also written articles on his experiences in Thailand, as well as helping the homeless, which was published in the CA Optometric Association Journal, the Primary EyeCare Network Newsletter and the Illinois College of Optometry Alumni Newsletter.
 Learn more about Berryessa’s Community Outreach efforts.

 Prior to the Super Bowl in January 2008 Dr. Lim was interviewed by reporter Rob Artigo of radio station KGO of San Francisco on the relationship between high definition television and the iZon high definition lenses.
 See these and other interviews with Dr. Lim.

 He has been married for over forty years and has two adult children.
 Dr. Lim is an active member of the First Chinese Baptist Church in San Francisco, serving as a deacon and participating in the church choir.
 He and his family are avid sports fans.
-In 2010 they packed up and traveled to Vancouver for the Olympic games, sporting USA pride!
+In 2010 they packed up and traveled to Vancouver for the Olympic Games, sporting USA pride!